Second Polish Republic: Agriculture

-Statistically, the majority of citizens lived in the countryside (75% in 1921).
+Statistically, the majority of citizens of the Second Polish Republic lived in the countryside (75% in 1921).
 Farmers made up 65% of the population.
 In 1929, agricultural production made up 65% of Poland's GNP.
 After 123 years of partitions, regions of the country were very unevenly developed.
 The lands of the former German Empire were the most advanced; in Greater Poland, Upper Silesia and Pomerelia, farming and crops were on a Western European level.
 The situation was much worse in parts of Congress Poland, the Eastern Borderlands, and what was formerly Galicia, where agriculture was quite backward and primitive, with a large number of small farms, unable to succeed in either the domestic or international market.
 Another problem was the overpopulation of the countryside, which resulted in chronic unemployment.
 Living conditions were so bad in several eastern regions, such as the counties inhabited by the Hutsul minority, that there was permanent starvation.
 Farmers rebelled against the government (see: 1937 peasant strike in Poland), and the situation began to change in the late 1930s, due to the construction of several factories for the Central Industrial Region, which gave employment to thousands of rural and small town residents.

 German trade

 Beginning in June 1925, there was a customs' war, with the revanchist Weimar Republic imposing a trade embargo against Poland for nearly a decade; it involved tariffs and broad economic restrictions.
 After 1933 the trade war ended.
 The new agreements regulated and promoted trade.
 Germany became Poland's largest trading partner, followed by Britain.
-In October 1938, Germany granted a credit of 60,000,000| Reichsmarks to Poland (120,000,000 zloty, or £4,800,000 stg) which was never realised, due to the outbreak of war.
+In October 1938, Germany granted a credit of 60,000,000 RM to Poland (120,000,000 zloty, or £4,800,000) which was never realised, due to the outbreak of war.
 Germany would deliver factory equipment and machinery in return for Polish timber and agricultural produce.
 This new trade was to be in addition to the existing German-Polish trade agreements.Keesing's Contemporary Archives Volume 3, (October 1938) p.
 3283.